 Owen was closely involved with Christ Church when his family was living in Birkenhead, including attending the Sunday School.
 His family moved away in 1906 when he was thirteen, but it’s clear that our church had a significant, formative effect on the young Owen as from 1911 to 1913 he went to work as a vicar’s assistant down in Berkshire.
 Owen was virtually unknown as a poet in his lifetime but his stature grew over the following decades, initially on a slow burn but igniting into full public recognition by the 1960s.
 His flame has since burnt ever more brightly.

 As Jeremy Paxman has written, ‘It is Owen’s intense respect for the soldier that makes his poetry so powerful.
 Those who did not return have their meticulously maintained stone memorials on the fields of Flanders.
 But their memorial in our minds is largely built by Wilfred Owen.’

-On the wall nearby is an original painting by Marie Mairs symbolising the journey of young men during the First World War.
+On the wall adjacent to the war memorial is ‘Boy, Soldier, Man’ an original painting by Marie Mairs symbolising the journey of young men during the First World War.

-You can read more about the painting here.
+You can read more about her painting here.

 We regret that Marie’s painting has been taken down, until the leaking window above it has been repaired!

 At a special organ recital held to commemorate those lost in the Great War, our organist, Paul Broadhurst, played a number of pieces by composers of the period.
 You can hear them on YouTube by clicking the appropriate link.

 Sospiri by Edward Elgar, written in 1914 on the eve of the First World War.

 Gaudeamus by F. Maurice Jephson, killed during the First World War at the age of 31.

 Two Songs from A Shropshire Lad by George Butterworth, killed during the First World War aged 31.